denten-books/plain-text/5-surface.md

 (wires).
 Frequency-division better "fills" the space of a single channel.

-In addition to the fast "internal storage" drums, the "floor plan" included eight slow "external storage" tape-read mechanisms.
-Tape was slower than drums but cheaper and easily extendible to multiple reels, approaching the ideals of the Turing device, which called for "infinite tape."
+In addition to the fast "internal storage" drums, the "floor plan" included eight slow "external storage" tape-reader mechanisms.
+Tape was slower than drums, but cheaper.
+It easily extended to multiple reels, thus approaching the architecture of an ideal Turing machine, which called for "infinite tape."
 In practice, the tape was not infinite, but merely long enough to answer the needs of military computation.
-By contrast to stationary drums built into the machine, tape was portable.
-Operators could prepare tape in advance, in a different room, at the alloted Instructional Tape Preparation Table.
+Unlike stationary drums, tape was portable.
+Operators could prepare tape in advance, in a different room, at the allotted Instructional Tape Preparation Table.
 The information on tape would then be transferred to a slow moving magnetic drum, and, when the two drums matched in speed, transferred again to the fast-moving internal drum for data calculation, machine sequencing, and control.
 Mark III was further equipped with five printers "for presenting computed results in a form suitable for publication."
 The printers were capable of determining the "number of digits